The Simpsons Ride: Ride

 After a series of jumping ramps, the group fly through a tipping metal water tower, where they crash at the edge of the attraction and encounter Bob again, who cuts a large hole into hell with a buzz saw.
 Maggie, now giant-sized from the effects of the reactor room depicted earlier, reappears and grabs Bob, causing his robotic panda to fall into the hole.
-She slams him into the riders' vehicle, which almost plummets into the hole before it is saved by Professor Frink flying a hi-tech helicopter.
+She slams him into the riders' vehicle, which almost plummets into the hole before it is saved by Professor Frink flying a hi-tech helicopter, but not before the riders catch of glimpse of a small devil who pokes at their ride vehicle with his trident.
+After Frink attaches a towline to their car, he pulls them out.
 Bob steals Maggie's pacifier and orders her to destroy Springfield if she wants it back.
 Riders then fly through Springfield attached to the helicopter, with references to the original opening sequence being made along the way.
 An army converges around Maggie while the Simpsons drive across town in a stolen Krustyland tour tram.
-The riders then encounter Maggie again, who mistakes their car for a new pacifier, sucking on it repeatedly and separating riders from Frink in the process.
-Water effects gets riders wet a second time as Maggie spits them out onto power lines, which catapults them into the Simpsons' house by crashing through the front door just after the Simpsons have arrived.
+The riders then encounter Maggie again, who mistakes their car for a new pacifier, sucking on it repeatedly and separating riders from Frink in the process while Lisa and Marge tell her to spit it out.
+Water effects gets riders wet a second time accompanied by a foul smell effect of baby powder that sprays at the guests as Maggie spits them out onto power lines, which catapults them into the Simpsons' house by crashing through the front door just after the Simpsons have arrived.

 Now sitting on their couch, the family is relieved to be back home.
 Suddenly, Kang and Kodos turn the house into Krusty's "Death Drop" ride while saying that all rides must end near a gift shop.
 Riders are then dropped with the Simpsons from the sky, encountering various Simpsons characters along the way.
 Riders crash back at the entrance to Krustyland, where Bob prepares to kill them with a buzz saw.
-However, the couch the Simpsons are sitting on crushes and presumably kills him, followed by the Simpsons landing on top of it and Bob.
+However, the couch the Simpsons are sitting on crushes him, followed by the Simpsons landing on top of it and Bob.
 Maggie appears and ends the ride by pushing down a large Krusty head sign directly over the Simpsons.
 The vehicle calmly lowers back down while mist, fire, and smoke effects spray.
 Homer enthusiastically yells that he wants to ride again.
 Krusty then appears on the TV screen in the loading room and remarks, "Well, that's our ride.
 Hey, what does this do?"
 For the Orlando attraction, Krusty is sitting in a control room and pushes an emergency button on a control panel, causing the vehicle to vibrate and ending the ride.
-In the Hollywood version, Krusty also takes a picture of the guests.
+In the Hollywood version, Krusty takes a picture of the guests.
 After the gullwing doors on the car lift up, guests can exit the ride.